 Hot crab dip, you are the ace up my sleeve!

 - Lump Crab Meat.
-Crab meat is packed with protein and omega-3 fatty acids, making it a healthy addition to the dip.
-The tender, sweet meat pairs wonderfully with the cream cheese too.
+The tender, sweet meat pairs wonderfully with cream cheese.
 (Need more crab in your life?
 Check out Crab Stuffed Mushrooms or Crab Salad.)

 - Light Cream Cheese.
-Hot crab dip without cream cheese just wouldn’t be the same!
-It creates a velvety, rich texture that makes the hot crab dip so addictive.
+This creates a velvety, rich texture that makes the hot crab dip so addictive, but it’s a little lighter than regular cream cheese.

 - Nonfat Greek Yogurt.
 I swapped part of the cream cheese for nonfat Greek yogurt.
 This sneaky healthy swap is an easy way to add protein to the dip and lighten it up without negatively impacting the flavor.